marysue/marysue.github.io/_posts/2019-02-18-regular_expressions_count_sentences.markdown

 ### The construction of the regular expression is as follows:

 `(//)`        :        regular expression placed between the '/'

 `(!+) `      :        matches one or more exclamation points - marks as one match.
 Eliminate the + if you want to match on everysingle ! ... but we don't as some sentences end in !!!

 `\s`         :        matches any whitespace character
-                           so `(!+)\s` matches one or more exclamation points followed by any number of whitespace character so "This is a blast!     "   would count as one match `|`            :       OR ... match the previous expression OR the next expression `(\.+)`     :       use care here, the period means "all or any" so you need to quote the period to match only the character - not interpret the meaning So this expression matches one or more periods
+                           so `(!+)\s` matches one or more exclamation points followed by any number of whitespace character so "This is a blast!     "   would count as one match

+`|`            :       OR ... match the previous expression OR the next expression

+`(\.+)`     :       use care here, the period means "all or any" so you need to quote the period to match only the character - not interpret the meaning.
+So this expression matches one or more periods

 `\s `       :       see above

 ` (\?+) ` :       again use care, the` ?` means to match between 0 and 1 of the previous
 character -- so we need to quote this to match on the character and not interpret the meaning

 `\s`        :        see above